yoavnir/specs2016/specs/docs/basicspec.md

 -rw-r--r--  1 root  wheel  2396 Oct 30 09:46 /Applications/Safari.app/Contents/Resources/en.lproj/WebProcessCrashErrorPage.html
 -rw-r--r--  1 root  wheel  6958 Oct 30 09:46 /Applications/Safari.app/Contents/Resources/en.lproj/localizedStrings.js
 ```
-We only want the file name, but there are two issues there.
+We only want the file name, but there are two issues here.
 First, the file name is part of the long full path at the end.
-As words are defined as strings separated by spaces, the full path is the 9th word.
+As words are defined as strings separated by spaces, the full path is the 9th (or last) word.
 But we don't want all of that word.
 We only want the last _field_ if we define a field to be separated by slash characters.
 So to get the last field we would use this input part
 ```
      SUBSTRING FIELDSEP / FIELD -1 OF WORD -1
 ```

-The **OutputPart** argument specifies where to put the source:
+The **OutputPlacement** argument specifies where to put the source:

 * absolute position (such as `1`)
 * range (such as `1-5` or `1.5`)